mosaicnetworks/babble/docs/blockchain.rst

 transactions.
-In this system, the order is governed by the Hashgraph consensus algorithm but the transactions are mapped onto a linear data structure composed of blocks; each block containing an ordered list of transactions, a hash of the previous block, and a collection of signatures from the set of validators.
+In this system, the order is governed by the Hashgraph consensus algorithm but the transactions are mapped onto a linear data structure composed of blocks; each block containing an ordered list of transactions, a hash of the previous block, a hash of the resulting application state, and a collection of signatures from the set of validators.
 This method enables hashgraph-based systems to implement any Inter-Blockchain Communication protocol and integrate with an Internet of Blockchains.

 Motivation
 ----------